Laws against supplying and feeding prohibited feed to pigs (swill)

 - untreated used cooking oils and fats

 - anything that has been in contact with swill through collection, storage or transport in contaminated containers (such as meat trays or takeaway food containers).

 Food that can be fed to pigs

 Legally, you can feed pigs:

 - milk or milk products of Australian origin or legally imported into Australia as feed for livestock

 - bakery or vegetable scraps that do not contain, and have had no contact with, eggs, meat or meat products

 - fruit, vegetables and cereals

 - meals made from meat, blood or bone that have been purchased from a reputable produce store or feed merchant (look for feed produced by an accredited feed supplier under a quality assurance program such as FeedSafe®)

 - rendered animal fat and treated cooking oils in accordance with Queensland's Biosecurity Act 2014.

 Remember, it is best to only feed your pigs commercially available pig feed.

 Risks of feeding prohibited pig feed (swill)

-Swill can contain a range of harmful viruses, including foot-and-mouth disease virus (FMD virus).
-The FMD virus can remain in food even after chilling, freezing or inadequate cooking.
+Swill can contain a range of harmful viruses that could cause foot-and-mouth disease (FMD) or African swine fever (ASF).
+Many of these viruses can remain viable in food even after chilling, freezing or inadequate cooking.

 - livestock such as cattle, pigs, sheep and goats